javierclb/tutorials/atom.md

 Within Atom, using Git directly (without jumping to GitHub Desktop is possible)
 - A useful package is [git-plus](https://github.com/akonwi/git-plus)
   - Using `ctrl-shift-p` you can see all sorts of options by typing `Git`
-  - The built-in key binding has `ctrl-shift-A P` to do everything and commit to the server.
+  - The built-in key binding has `ctrl-shift-A p` to do everything and commit to the server.
   - After using that, it will popup a screen to type in the commit message, at which point you can `ctrl-S` to save it, and the operation will continue.
 - Another, more GUI, approach is by installing the package [git-control](https://atom.io/packages/git-control)
   - Having trouble with this 1/16/2018)